Russian 4: module 1

 What is the course about?

-The course aims to give you an opportunity to discuss current affairs, read extracts from authentic literary sources and discuss general interest topics and Russian cinema.
+The course aims to give you an opportunity to discuss cultural issues, read extracts from authentic literary sources and discuss general interest topics and Russian cinema.
 You will increase your fluency and improve your accuracy through revision of essential grammar structures.

 This is a live online course.
 You will need: